nakaken0629/portfolio/content/publication/aws-intro-sample/index.md

 publication: ""
 publication_short: ""

-abstract: "This is an introductory book how to construct a safty and robust infrastructure on the AWS."
+abstract: "This is an introductory book how to construct a safe and robust infrastructure on the AWS."

 # Summary.
 An optional shortened abstract.
-summary: "This is an introductory book how to construct a safty and robust infrastructure on the AWS."
+summary: "This is an introductory book how to construct a safe and robust infrastructure on the AWS."

 tags: ["AWS"]
 categories: []